MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 #### Assign policies using the Microsoft Teams admin center

-To assign the DisallowCalling calling policy and the AllOff meeting policy to users, follow these steps:
+To assign the DisallowCalling calling policy and the AllOff meeting policy to a user:

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**.
 2. Select the user by clicking to the left of the user name, and then click **Edit settings**.